-"Radiant heat is a great investment for homeowners," he added.
-"Not only do you get incomparable comfort, and the highest energy efficiency available - typically, a 25-percent to 40-percent improvement over forced air - but with no air grates, radiators or baseboard to factor-in, there's also no interference with room function or furniture layout."
+"Radiant heat is a great investment for homeowners," added Fisher.
+"Not only do you get incomparable comfort, and the highest heating system energy efficiency available, but with no air grates, radiators or baseboard to factor-in, there's also no interference with room function or furniture layout.
+That's something that the O'Keefe's and their prospective homebuyers took great interest in as well."

-The radiant heat system adds about \$7,500 to the cost of each home, an investment that will - because of the higher operational efficiency reward homeowners with full "payback" in six to seven years.
+The radiant heat system adds about \$7,500 to the cost of each home, an investment that will - because of the higher operational efficiency - reward homeowners with full "payback" in six to seven years.